Permit to Practice

 A registrant firm’s Professional Practice Management Plan must be in place within 12 months of registering for a Permit to Practice.

 The Regulation of Firms Permit to Practice training program will cover the PPMP requirements in detail and assist the firms in preparing their PPMP’s by providing standardized templates.
-Standardized templates for multi-professional firms, engineering sole practitioners, and geoscience sole practitioners will be available beginning May 2021.
+Standardized templates are available for engineering sole practitioners and geoscience sole practitioners and will become available for multi-professional firms soon.
 Firms with existing policies and procedures that meet some or all of the PPMP requirements can simply reference the existing documents in their PPMP.

 A firm’s PPMP will be reviewed by Engineers and Geoscientists BC auditors during the firm’s audits.